belgian-bitcoin-embassy/mobile-dev-workshops/README.md

   final tx = await sbt.extractTx();
   await _blockchain.broadcast(tx);

-  print('Transaction with id ${tx.txid} broadcasted!');
+  return tx.txid();
 }
 ```

 As you can see, we added some parameters to the `pay` method to be able to set the fee rate for the transaction.
 The `amountSat` parameter is required, since we need to know the amount to send.
 The `satPerVbyte` parameter is optional and can be used to set the fee rate in satoshis per vbyte.
 The `absoluteFeeSat` parameter is also optional and can be used to set the absolute fee in satoshis.

-At the end we printed the transaction id of the broadcasted transaction to the console.
-In a production app, you would want to handle the result of the broadcast and show a confirmation message to the user, but for now we will just print it to the console.
+At the end we return the transaction id of the broadcasted transaction to be able to show it in the UI or to handle it in any other way.

 Now to get the data from the send tab UI to the `BitcoinWalletService`, we will also add a state and controller for the send feature, similar to what we did for the receive feature.
 In the `lib/features/wallet_actions/send` folder, add two new files: `send_state.dart` and `send_controller.dart`.